JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

 In order for flannel to manage the pod network in the cluster, Docker needs to be configured to use flannel.
 So we need to do three things here:

-    a. use systend drop-in to configure flanneld running prior to Docker starting
+    a. use systend drop-in to configure Docker starts after flanneld
     b. create Docker CNI (Containter Network Interface) options file
     c. set up flannel CNI configuration file (Please note, we choose to use Flannel instead of Calico for container networking)